<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p><strong>Migraine Canada</strong>, a national non-profit organization dedicated to bettering the lives of Canadians with migraines, is hosting a screening of the award-winning documentary <em>Out of My Head</em>. </p>
+<p class="wp-block-paragraph"><strong>Migraine Canada</strong>, a national non-profit organization dedicated to bettering the lives of Canadians with migraines, is hosting a screening of the award-winning documentary <em>Out of My Head</em>. </p>

-<p><strong>Date</strong>: Sunday, April 7<sup>th</sup>, 2019</p>
+<p class="wp-block-paragraph"><strong>Date</strong>: Sunday, April 7<sup>th</sup>, 2019</p>

-<p><strong>Time</strong>: Doors open at 1pm, event begins at 1:30pm</p>
+<p class="wp-block-paragraph"><strong>Time</strong>: Doors open at 1pm, event begins at 1:30pm</p>

-<p><strong>Location</strong>: Cinematheque, 1131 Howe St, Vancouver BC V6Z 2L7</p>
+<p class="wp-block-paragraph"><strong>Location</strong>: Cinematheque, 1131 Howe St, Vancouver BC V6Z 2L7</p>

-<p><strong>Cost</strong>: Free Click <strong><a rel="noreferrer noopener" href="https://www.eventbrite.ca/e/out-of-my-head-a-migraine-canada-presentation-tickets-57815013261" target="_blank">here</a></strong> to register. </p>
+<p class="wp-block-paragraph"><strong>Cost</strong>: Free Click <strong><a rel="noreferrer noopener" href="https://www.eventbrite.ca/e/out-of-my-head-a-migraine-canada-presentation-tickets-57815013261" target="_blank">here</a></strong> to register. </p>

-<figure class="wp-block-image"><img fetchpriority="high" decoding="async" width="651" height="833" src="http://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada.jpg" alt="" class="wp-image-5961" srcset="https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada.jpg 651w, https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada-117x150.jpg 117w, https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada-234x300.jpg 234w, https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada-585x749.jpg 585w" sizes="(max-width: 651px) 100vw, 651px" /></figure>
+<figure class="wp-block-image"><img fetchpriority="high" decoding="async" width="651" height="833" src="https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada.jpg" alt="" class="wp-image-5961" srcset="https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada.jpg 651w, https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada-117x150.jpg 117w, https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada-234x300.jpg 234w, https://www.northshorenaturopathicclinic.ca/wp-content/uploads/2019/04/Migraine-Canada-585x749.jpg 585w" sizes="(max-width: 651px) 100vw, 651px" /></figure>

 <p>The post <a href="https://www.northshorenaturopathicclinic.ca/migraine-canada-presents-out-of-my-head/">Migraine Canada Presents&#8230;Out of My Head</a> appeared first on <a href="https://www.northshorenaturopathicclinic.ca">Northshore Naturopathic Clinic</a>.</p>